Global jump filters and quasi-likelihood analysis for volatility: Global filter: -threshold method

 \subsection{Polynomial type large deviation inequality and the rate of convergence of {\colorg the ${\bm \alpha}$-QMLE and the ${\bm{(\alpha,\beta)}}$-QBE}}

-We will show convergence of the $\alpha$-QMLE.
-Though the rate of convergence is less optimal, we can use it as a stable initial estimator to obtain an efficient estimator.
-We do not assume a restrictive condition of the distribution of small jumps {\colorg though the previous jump filters required such a condition for optimal estimation.}
+We will show convergence of the $\alpha$-QMLE. {\rev To this end, we will use a polynomial type large deviation inequality given in Theorem \ref{300217-10} below for a random field associated with $\bbH_n(\theta;\alpha)$.
+Proof of Theorem \ref{300217-10} will be given in Section \ref{300430-2}, based on the QLA theory (\cite{yoshida2011}) with the aid of the global filtering lemmas in Section \ref{300615-12}. } Though the rate of convergence is less optimal, {\rev the global filter has the advantage of eliminating jumps with high precision, and} we can use it as a stable initial estimator to obtain an efficient estimator {\rev later}.
+We do not assume {\rev any} restrictive condition of the distribution of small jumps {\colorg though the previous jump filters required such a condition for optimal estimation.}